Skip to content ↓

 Pupils will need:

-• A pencil case containing pens, pencils, a ruler, an eraser
+• A pencil case containing pens, pencils, a ruler, and an eraser;

-• A suitable coat to wear during the colder months
+• A coat suitable for the colder months.

 How much lunch money will my child need?